You may wish to see an introductory page to this section first.

 (left) Cemberlitas (Hooped Column) and Atik Ali Pacha Camii behind it; (centre) two of the porphyry drums; (right) masonry surrounding the remains of the seventh drum with an inscription celebrating a restoration made by Emperor Manuel I Komnenos in the XIIth century

-Cemberlitas is a column erected by Constantine at the centre of his Forum (near today's Great Bazaar), similar to what Emperor Trajan had done in Rome.
+Cemberlitas is a column erected by Constantine at the centre of his Forum (near today's Kapali Carsi - Great Bazaar), similar to what Emperor Trajan had done in Rome.
 It celebrated the inauguration of the new capital of the empire which occurred on May 11, 330.
-The column was made up of ten or eleven porphyry drums: it supported a statue of the emperor.
-The iron hoops were added in the Vth century to improve its stability but the upper part of the column and the statue fell in 1106 during a storm.
+The column was made up of ten or eleven porphyry drums: it supported a statue of the Emperor.
+The iron hoops were added in the Vth century to improve its stability, but the upper part of the column and the statue fell in 1106 during a storm.
 The pedestal was covered with a pyramidal masonry in 1779 to strengthen the structure of the monument.

 (left to right) Column of the Goths (in the outer gardens of Topkapi Sarayi); capitals of this column (above) and of the Column of Marcian (below); Column of Marcian (near St. Polyeuktos' on the Fourth Hill); Column of Arcadius (near Cerrah Pasha Camii on the Seventh Hill)